St. Dominic Catholic Church (Washington, D.C.): Origins

 St. Dominic Church was built on land held by Catholic families or institutions since at least 1735.
 The land was owned by widow Ann Rozier Carroll, a relative of Charles Carroll, signer of the Declaration of Independence.
 Carroll remarried to Benjamin Young, Commissioner of Crown Lands.
 Although Maryland was founded by Catholic Cecil Calvert, 2nd Baron Baltimore as the first English colony in America permitting religious freedom, the English government took over Maryland's government following the Protestant Revolution in 1689.
 Under English rule, Benjamin Young lost his post when he became Catholic.
 The family lived at a manor house with a private house chapel on what is now G St. SW between 9th and 10th St. near present day L'Enfant Plaza.

-Benjamin Young's son Notley Rozier Young inherited the family property which included much of what is now Southwest DC.
+Benjamin Young's son Notley Rozier Young inherited the family property which included much of what is now Southwest D.C.
 He married Eleanor Digges, and after his first wife's death, married Mary Carroll, sister of John Carroll, the first bishop in the United States.
-The property passed to his five children: Ann, Eleanor, Benjamin, Nicholas, and Notley Jr. In particular, Square 466, where St. Dominic Church was later built, passed to his namesake son, Rev. Notley Young, Jr. S.J., a professor of philosophy at neighboring Georgetown College, through whom the property passed to Georgetown College.
+The property passed to his five children: Ann, Eleanor, Benjamin, Nicholas, and Notley Jr. In particular, Square 466, where St. Dominic Church was later built, passed to his namesake son, Rev. Notley Young, Jr. S.J., a professor of philosophy at neighboring Georgetown College, through whom the property passed to the College.
 In 1853, Dominicans purchased the parcel to build a parish from Georgetown for $5055.

 Until the church was built, the Dominicans stayed with and said Mass at the residence of George Mattingly.
 The householder's grandfather, Robert E. Mattingly, a judge in the District of Columbia, recounted that "people attending would stand and kneel out into the street during the Mass."
 George Mattingly, originally of St. Mary's County, Maryland, was superintendent of the Norfolk Steamboat Company, and later donated the stained glass window of the Sacred Heart of Jesus.
-A further family connection to the Dominican order came when Nicholas Young married the sister of Rev. Edward Fenwick, O.P. who in 1805 founded the St. Joseph's Province, the first Dominican institution in the United States.
+A further family connection to the Dominican order came when Nicholas Young married the sister of Rev. Edward Fenwick, O.P., who in 1805 founded the St. Joseph's Province, the first Dominican institution in the United States.

 The church's southern entrance contains a relic of the first Catholic chapel built in Washington, D.C.
 This is an engraved dark sandstone which was the cornerstone of St. Mary's Chapel, a.k.a.
-"Barry's Chapel," built by James Barry (1755?–1808) and dedicated in 1806.
-Barry's Chapel stood at F & 10th St SW under the present day Interstate 395 highway.
+"Barry's Chapel", built by James Barry (1755?–1808) and dedicated in 1806.
+Barry's Chapel stood at F & 10th St SW under the present-day Interstate 395 highway.